 An improving picture for women working in the Gulf

 Like many countries around the world, some Gulf nations have adopted new policies and agendas to empower women and tackle any forms of inequality in the workplace.

 In February 2016, Dubai hosted the Middle East’s first Global Women’s Forum which attracted 3000 guest speakers, including the head of the IMF, Christine Lagarde.
 The Forum was designed to encourage diversity in the business world and promote the influence of women, highlighting the steps being made in the Region.
 Additionally, Dubai has its own council for promoting women in the workplace, the Dubai Business Women Council (DBWC).
-Similarly, in Bahrain, there is the Bahrain’s Businesswomen Society which helps with the development of Bahraini businesswomen.
+Similarly, in Bahrain, there is Bahrain’s Businesswomen Society which helps with the development of Bahraini businesswomen.
 Whilst this is not specifically targeting expats, it highlights the strides being made to empower more women in business.
-Statistics have also shown that in countries such as Oman, female employment rate has steadily grown, which emphasises the developments that are taking place.
+Statistics have also shown that in countries such as Oman, the female employment rate has steadily grown, which emphasises the developments that are taking place.
 The average female labour force participation is close to that of Europe, particularly in the UAE and Qatar, which is due to GCC Nationals and Expatriate women both getting into the workforce.
-Generally, there has been good progress made across the GCC Region, with AT Kearney stating a 33% increase in females in the work force since 1993.
+Generally, there has been good progress made across the GCC Region, with AT Kearney stating a 33% increase in females in the workforce since 1993.